 Perform Dynamic Water Quality Modeling

-InfoWater models the movement and fate of water quality constituents as they travel through the network during a dynamic simulation period.
+InfoWater and InfoWater Pro model the movement and fate of water quality constituents as they travel through the network during a dynamic simulation period.
+They work within Esri ArcGIS and ArcGIS Pro respectively.

-- Chemical concentration – InfoWater computes the concentration of the specified chemical throughout the network
+- Chemical concentration – Compute the concentration of the specified chemical throughout the network

 - Water age – Model the changes in age of water over time throughout the network